ashishalf/desirhyme/README.md

 # DesiRhyme

 Welcome to the DesiRhyme for Indian and Pakistani rappers!
-This static website is built using React, providing a platform to explore the vibrant Hip-hop culture of India and Pakistan.
+This static website is built using React and Appwrite, providing a platform to explore the vibrant Hip-hop culture of India and Pakistan.
 Whether you're a fan, artist, or just curious about the scene, this website is designed to keep you informed and entertained.

 ## Features
 - **Rapper Profiles**: Explore the profiles of Indian and Pakistani rappers, including their biographies, discographies, and social media links.